 Many people cannot imagine a Thanksgiving meal that does not include turkey.
 It is generally thought of as the most traditional of Thanksgiving foods.

-While it is true that turkey has appeared on American plates every Thanksgiving for centuries, turkey was actually not a menu item at the first Thanksgiving.
+While it is true that turkey has appeared on American plates every Thanksgiving for centuries, turkey was not a menu item at the first Thanksgiving.

 5. Honey Baked Pears

 Rich, overly sweet foods are one of the main culprits of holiday weight gain.
-Cutting dairy and sugar filled desserts from your Thanksgiving menu will instantly boost the nutritional value of your meal.
+Cutting dairy and sugar-filled desserts from your Thanksgiving menu will instantly boost the nutritional value of your meal.

 Baked pears provide a decadent alternative that will leave your sweet tooth satisfied.
 Simply cut a pear in half and remove the seeds.
 Drizzle with honey and a sprinkle of cinnamon, and bake in a 400-degree oven for half an hour.